patrickrobrecht/htaccess-rules/README.md

 Here helpful .htaccess rules which help to improve website security, performance and SEO are collected.

 * Found an error?
 Having ideas to improve this recommendation?
-Please report [https://github.com/patrickrobrecht/htaccess-rules/issues](the issue).
+Please report [the issue](https://github.com/patrickrobrecht/htaccess-rules/issues).
 * Want to provide an extension?
-Create a [https://github.com/patrickrobrecht/htaccess-rules/pulls](pull request).
+Create a [pull request](https://github.com/patrickrobrecht/htaccess-rules/pulls).

 ## Improve website security
 * Add a SSL certificate.
 You can get free SSL certificates with [Let's Encrypt](https://letsencrypt.org/) or [SSL For Free](https://www.sslforfree.com/).